Electrical DesignElectrical WiringHow ToProtection

 For charging while parked, every S model includes a 20-foot-long mobile connector with a set of adapters and standard electrical outlets.
-The NEMA 14-50 is one of the best adapters, ensuring the best charging experience with the mobile connector when used with NEMA 14-50 receptacles and outlets.
+The NEMA 14-50 is one of the best adapters, which ensures the best charging experience with the mobile connector when used with NEMA 14-50 receptacles and outlets.

 Terminals

-There are four terminals in a 14-50R outlet:
+There are four terminals in a 14-50R receptacle:

-- G terminal (green screw): Indicates the ground, which should be connected to the bare wire or green wire from the ground terminal connected to the ground rod in the main panel.
+• G Terminal (“G” Green screw): Indicates the Equipment Ground Conductor (EGC), and connects to the bare wire or green wire from the ground busbar bonded to the ground rod in the main panel.

-- X terminal (brass screw): Indicates HOT 1 (live, line, or 1st phase) and should be connected to the black wire.
+• X Terminal (Brass screw): Indicates HOT 1 (live, line, or 1st phase) and connects to the black wire.

-- Y terminal (brass screw): Indicates HOT 2 (live, line, or 2nd phase) and should be connected to the red wire.
+• Y Terminal (Brass screw): Indicates HOT 2 (live, line, or 2nd phase) and connects to the red wire.

-- N terminal (silver screw): Indicates the neutral wire and should be connected to the white wire.
+• W Terminal (Silver screw): Indicates the neutral wire (grounded circuit conductor) and connects to the white or grey wire.

 Electrical Specifications